WHO ARE THE ‘FRIENDS OF THE FORGOTTEN WOODLANDS INC.’?

 We have sponsored or assisted a number of research projects that fill knowledge gaps.
 Over time, FoFW has built its network to work closely with a wide range of landcare groups, CCMA’s, private and public landowners, local governments, tertiary institutions, VicRoads, and other government agencies.

+We have sponsored or assisted a number of research projects that fill knowledge gaps.
 With funding from the Glenelg-Hopkins CMA and Corangamite CMA, the genetics of the remnant Banksia stands were analysed in 2018 by FoFW member Dr Adam Miller of Deakin University (Warrnambool Campus).
 Fellow FoFW member, Dr Steve Sinclair of Arthur Rylah Institute, has made a thorough analysis of the distribution of past and present populations.
 These studies show that our group is acting in the nick of time – the populations are isolated but at present retain sufficient genetic diversity to rebuild healthy and resilient populations across the VVP.
 FoFW have also attracted funding for other research including drought tolerance of different banksia provenances and genetic movement within populations.
-Future research projects await further FoFW funding.
+Additional research projects have been planned after recent FoFW funding was obtained.
+CLICK here to read more about Research

 Our plantings will, over time, provide reliable VVP provenance seed sources for all three woodland species for future landcare activities.
 They will also ensure the survival of these species and existing provenances across the VVP.